mmiranda222/.statsuite/content/changelog/_index.md

 patch change:

 - **REVERT of** [dotstatsuite-core-transfer#696](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/696) Avoid `SELECT COUNT(*)` SQL queries to reduce usage of infra resources. **Note:** This previous implementation caused an unexpected and unwanted numerous amount of **SQL locking issues**.
-As a short-term solution, it was decided to revert its implementation, and improving these SQL queries will be provided later with a more robust solution.
+As a short-term solution, it was decided to revert its implementation, and improving these SQL queries will be provided later with  [dotstatsuite-core-data-access#134](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/-/issues/134).

 ---